M66B/FairEmail/docs/FAQ-sv-rSE.md

 Encrypting a message requires the public key(s) of the recipient(s).
 Signing a message requires your private key.

 Private keys are stored by Android and can be imported via the Android advanced security settings.
-There is a shortcut (button) for this in the privacy settings.
+There is a shortcut (button) for this in the encryption settings.
 Android will ask you to set a PIN, pattern, or password if you didn't before.
 If you have a Nokia device with Android 9, please [read this first](https://nokiamob.net/2019/08/10/a-bug-prevents-nokia-1-owners-from-unlocking-their-screen-even-with-right-pin-pattern/).

 Note that certificates can contains multiple keys for multiple purposes,  for example for authentication, encryption and signing.
 Android only imports the first key, so to import all the keys, the certificate must first be split.
 This is not very trivial and you are advised to ask the certificate supplier for support.